Samoset & Abel Elementary Schools

-As part of its partnership with Samoset, Harvest frequently provides financial donations for teachers to purchase needed classroom and student supplies.
-Harvest also funds the school's spring Scholastic book fair and provides volunteers to serve the kids while they "shop" at the fair.
+As part of its partnership with our partner schools, Harvest frequently provides financial donations for teachers to purchase needed classroom and student supplies.
+Harvest also funds one of the school's book fair and provides volunteers to serve the kids while they "shop" at the fair.

 In the words of one of our Samoset ministry volunteer leaders: "Thank you again for your willingness to help with this very important project that gets books into the hands and homes of our Samoset community children.
 Their faces tell the story of their joy when they get to choose an age-appropriate book of their very own!
 Priceless!!"

 Take Stock In Children Of Manatee

 Harvest supports Take Stock in Children, Inc., a nonprofit organization, that transforms one student at a time with financial contributions and mentors.
 Take Stock’s mission is to break the cycle of poverty for low-income, academically qualified students by providing opportunities for a post-secondary education.
-Volunteers from Harvest mentor middle school through high school students, some of whom attended Samoset Elementary School.
+Volunteers from Harvest mentor middle school through high school students, some of whom attended Abel or Samoset Elementary Schools.

 Want to be a mentor?
 Email Diane McCoy, Director of Care & Justice Ministries.